pzarghami/Artificial-Intelligence-projects/README.md

-#Artificial-Intelligence-projects
+# Artificial-Intelligence-projects
 CA0: Introduction to Numpy, Pandas, Matplotlib Libraries

 CA1: Implementation of Search Algorithms (BFS, IDS, A*, weighted A* )

-CA2: This project contains two assignment.
+CA2: This project contains two assignments.
 1.Implementation of Sudoku solver with Genetic Algorithm 2.implementation of checkers with minimax algorithm

 CA3: Analysis of Divar site ads with Naive Bayes Classifier